HomeCalculatorGlossarySearchBooks

 Morningstar Small Value iShares JKL

-(See the styles page for a description of these indexes.
+(See the styles page and small value methodologies for a description of these indexes.
 You can also enter the symbols into Morningstar's Instant X-Ray, especially if you want to compare the makeup of the Small Value funds.
 Note that the TSMs are extremely tax efficient; but the Small Value indexes have high turnover rates that make them tax inefficient - they work best in a tax-sheltered account like a Roth IRA.
 The "non big" and foreign funds are somewhere in between.)

 Morningstar Snapshot